 Normally, people ride the Greyhound bus as an affordable way to get around the country.
-Perhaps they have some cousins who live in Birmingham, AL and they have not seen them in a while.
 May be they were on a budget and did not want to spend a lot of money traveling.
 Oftentimes, people do not feel compelled to create a project that revolves entirely around Greyhound.

 What makes Doug Levitt’s perspective unique is the type of people he met while using the service.
 More than often, Doug encountered some relatively sketchy people.
 In fact, Doug encountered what he referred to as the “underbelly” of our society.
 Normally, Doug ran into ex-cons, neo-Nazis, and so forth.
 In 2004, Doug Levitt’s adventurous life played hand in hand with with John Kerry’s campaign to court registered voters.
 Eventually, riding the Greyhound bus would become a way of life for Doug Levitt.

 In fact, he once spent seven consecutive weeks using the Greyhound bus service.
 In particular, Doug Levitt’s project speaks for a sect of our society that is normally silenced.
 His experiences gave voice to the voiceless.
-His findings are exactly something this nation needs to hear.
 No one would have thought in a million years someone used the Greyhound bus services as frequently as Doug Levitt.
 Not only would it be time consuming, it would also be tiresome.

 Reports of E. coli bacteria and Coliform discovery in the drinking water at Squaw Valley’s upper mountain have placed the Department of Environmental Health in Placer County, Squaw Valley Resorts and water experts on high alert.
 Following the revelations, Placer County Environmental Health Director, Wesley Nicks told the press that officials are working closely with Squaw Valley Resort to arrest the situation, a report published by the Sierra Sun on November 29 indicates.
 Amid the concerns, county officials have given Squaw Valley the go ahead to open the Upper Mountain to give skier’s access to the Gold Coast and High Camp facilities while addressing public health issues with the urgency it deserves.